archiehull/Programming-Portfolio-1/Summative Assessment 14.md

-Key Concept - Be able to understand what is meant by an abstract class An abstract class in C# is a class that cannot be instantiated.123 It is designed to be inherited by subclasses that either implement or override its methods, which can be either partially implemented or not implemented at all.
+Key Concept - Be able to understand what is meant by an abstract class

+An abstract class in C# is a class that cannot be instantiated.
+It is designed to be inherited by subclasses that either implement or override its methods, which can be either partially implemented or not implemented at all.

-Key Concept - Be able to describe the advantages of using an interface (from lecture content) An interface declares a contract.
+Key Concept - Be able to describe the advantages of using an interface (from lecture content)

+An interface declares a contract.
 Implementing an interface enforces your class to be bound to the contract (by providing the appropriate members).
 Consequently, everything that relies on that contract (a method that relies on the functionality specified by the interface to be provided by your object) can work with your object too.

-It improves readability, semantics and maintainability
+It improves readability, semantics and maintainability.
+Useful in multiple inheritance

 Key Concept - Be able to create a concrete implementation of an abstract class